pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 // ResourceFilterModel must have one and only one field set. type ResourceFilterModel struct {
-    Partitionable *PartitionableResourceFilter
+    NamedResourcesWithAttributes *NamedResourcesWithAttributesFilter
 }

-type PartitionableResourceFilter struct {
+type NamedResourcesWithAttributesFilter struct {
-    // Selector is a selector like the one in PartitionableResourceRequest.
+    // Selector is a selector like the one in NamedResourcesWithAttributesRequest.
 It must be
     // true for a resource instance to be suitable for a claim using the class.
     Selector string
 }